Student Growth Percentile Model

 - 150 if he performs at the 90th percentile relative to students with similar ACT Plan scores

-Below, we provide parameters needed for predicting various percentile levels of test scores for several pairs of assessments.
+Below, we provide parameters needed for predicting various percentile levels of test scores for several pairs of assessments (not including ACT Aspire).
 Find the assessment pair and select the growth period you are interested in to download the parameters.

 |Test 1||Test 2||Growth Period|

 |ACT Explore||ACT Explore||Grade 8 to grade 9 (10–14 months)|